gufolabs/gufo_liftbridge/docs/codequality.md

 ## Python Code Formatting

-All Python code must be formatting using [Black][Black] code formatter with settings defined in the project's `pyproject.toml` file.
+All Python code must be formatting using [ruff][ruff] code formatter with settings defined in the project's `pyproject.toml` file.

 ## Python Docstrings